sujithq/sujithq.github.io/content/authors/admin/_index.md

 As a certified partner for **GitHub Actions** he validates subject matter expertise with applying continuous integration/continuous delivery (CI/CD) patterns and practices using GitHub Actions in the enterprise.

 As a certified partner for **GitHub Advanced Security** he validates subject matter expertise with applying software supply chain security patterns and practices with GitHub Advanced Security in the enterprise.

+As a certified partner for **GitHub Administration** he validates subject matter expertise with the deployment and administration of GitHub Enterprise as well as how to provide support for GitHub users in the enterprise.

 As a certified **Azure Identity and Access Administrator** he validates the skills and knowledge to design, implement, and operate an organization’s identity and access management systems using Azure AD.
 He provides a seamless experience and self-service management capabilities for all users.
 He is responsible for troubleshooting, monitoring, and reporting of the identity and access environment.